 - CPD offered by BIID accredited CPD Providers – whether live events or online learning;

 - Other live events with clear learning objectives – courses, seminars, workshops and conferences;

-- Online learning and webinars with clear learning objectives - such as that offered on the BIID Knowledge Hub;
+- Other Online learning and webinars with clear learning objectives;

 - Formal teaching – developing and delivering learning for others that includes clear learning objectives;

 - Authorship – writing an article, manual or book that is published for a professional audience;